lmaslo/lmaslo/README.md

   ## About me:
-  I am a QA Engineer from St. Petersburg.
+  I am a QA Engineer from St. Petersburg for 4 years.<br> I have completed a course on test automation from qaguru( java + selenide)<br> I want to develop in the direction of automation testing.

   ## Contact me:
   <div id="badges">